JueryWang/ShaderLab/Readme.md

 - compatible with most of shader from shadertoy,unless there are complicated mutual reference relationships of frame buffers.

 ## Prospect
-I am insist Learning by doing.More feature will be add-in after I familiar with related skills👩‍💻.
+I am insist Learning by doing.More features will be add-in after I familiar with related skills👩‍💻.

 - Algorithm storage to facilitate implementing same algorithm between diffrent shaders
 - GPU accerate using CUDA